 If you simply want to lap up the sun while you lay on Koh Samui’s golden shores, both the dry season and the warm season are great options.
 But if you want to indulge in some adventure travel, it’s better to travel during the dry season, when humidity and temperatures are lower.
 Though hiking, adventuring and jungle exploring are all perfectly possible in the hot season, they’re also very sticky and sweaty during this period, so they aren’t quite as pleasant.

-The Best Time to Visit on a Budget
+The Best Time to Visit Koh Samui on a Budget

-Year-round, Koh Samui is a very affordable destination, and you can enjoy its low prices at any time of year.
+Year-round, Koh Samui is a very affordable destination, and you can enjoy its low prices anytime.
 That said, it’s not quite as inexpensive as most of Thailand’s mainland.

 If you have a very tight budget and you really want to travel during Koh Samui’s most affordable period, plan your trip for the rainiest months of October and November, when rainfall is high and visitor numbers are relatively low.

 During this period, you can get better deals on trips, accommodation and even food and drink.

 The Best Time to Visit Koh Samui with Kids and Families